SeaWorld fights safety charges in killer whale trainer death

 | SANFORD, Fla

+In addition, rectifying the safety conditions cited by OSHA would require SeaWorld to cease further physical contact between humans and killer whales, lawyer Carla Gunnin said in her opening statement.

+Prior to Brancheau's death, performances at SeaWorld's Shamu Stadium featured moments when trainers surfed on the backs of killer whales and were launched off their snouts.

-The most serious charge is classified as a "willful violation," meaning SeaWorld showed "plain indifference to or intentional disregard for employee safety and health."
+The most serious charge leveled by OSHA is classified as a "willful violation," meaning SeaWorld showed "plain indifference to or intentional disregard for employee safety and health."

+"Ms. Brancheau was one of my most experienced, capable trainers," said Clark, who broke down briefly while recalling the day Brancheau died.
+That day, Clark said, "Brancheau made appropriate behavioral decisions."

+Tilikum had been in the pool on two other occasions when other people died, and was managed by different protocols than most whales, Clark testified.
+However, she said nothing in Tilikum's history predicted his actions that day.

-Federal lawyer John Black said in his opening statement that SeaWorld accepted a "calculated risk" for trainers in allowing them to swim with killer whales at Shamu Stadium.
+Black said in his opening statement that SeaWorld accepted a "calculated risk" for trainers in allowing them to swim with killer whales at Shamu Stadium.
+He said trainers are required to sign what he called a "waiver" stating they recognize that "their own skills are key to being safe."

-In February 2010, a 12,000-pound orca bull grabbed 40-year-old trainer Dawn Brancheau by the hair and pulled her underwater, killing her.

-SeaWorld trainers have not performed in the water with killer whales since Brancheau's death.
-But SeaWorld lawyer Carla Gunnin insisted on Monday that trainers in shows perform the same interactions with killer whales that are required behind the scenes to provide good animal care.
+SeaWorld trainers have not performed or interacted in the water with killer whales since Brancheau's death, with one exception in a medical emergency, Gunnin said.

-The only difference is the addition of lights, music and an audience, she said.

-Gunnin said at least one person has had physical contact with a killer whale in connection with an emergency medical procedure since Brancheau's death.

 The administrative hearing is being held in Sanford, outside of Orlando.
 It is expected to last a week, and a final ruling could be months away.

-Tilikum was in the pool during two previous incidents since 1991 when people died in the water.

-In her opening statement, Gunnin contended that OSHA wants to end physical contact between humans and killer whales.

-Watching the hearing was Naomi Rose, a senior scientist for the national and international branches of the Humane Society, which is calling for a phase-out of captive killer whales.
+Watching the hearing was Naomi Rose, a senior scientist for the national and international branches of the Humane Society, which calls for a phase-out of captive killer whales.

-The organization released a report on Monday citing scientific evidence showing that captivity causes early death.
-The report states that four people have been killed by captive killer whales, while there is no report of a killer whale in the wild causing the death of a human.
+The organization released a report on Monday saying scientific evidence shows captivity causes early death.
+The report states four people have been killed by captive killer whales, while there is no report of a killer whale in the wild causing the death of a human.

 Outside the courthouse, seven protesters with the animal rights group PETA held signs that read "Throw the book at SeaWorld" and "Stop imprisoning orcas."